How to Grow Celosia Flowers

 Growing Annual Celosia Flowers in Your Flower Garden

 If you are looking for a flower to brighten up a flowerbed, then growing Celosia is for you.
 Annual Celosia flowers are noted for their brilliant “rooster comb” plumes.
 Hence, it should not come as a surprise to learn that this flower is also called “Cockscomb”.
+The flowers bloom over a long period of time, up to three months.
 Celosia makes a very showy, unusual display in borders and as edging.
-Importantly, Celosia seeds are very fine.
+Smaller varieties also look good in flowerpots on your patio or deck, or in windowsills.
+Importantly, the seeds are very fine.
 Consequently, heavy rains can wash the tiny seeds out of the soil, or too deeply into it.
 Indoor plant starts may prove more successful.

 Celosia is wonderful for bouquets, fresh or dried.
 To dry these flowers, hang them upside down in a cool dark, and dry place, for about two months.